 There is no minimum tax requirement under the franchise tax provisions.
-An entity that calculates an amount of tax due that is less than \$1,000 or that has annualized total revenue less than or equal to \$1,180,000 is not required to pay any tax.
-(See note for tiered partnership exception.)
+Additionally, an entity that calculates an amount of tax due that is less than \$1,000 is not required to pay any tax.
+(See the section on Tiered Partnership Election for the tiered partnership exception.)
 The entity, however, must submit all required reports to satisfy its filing requirements.